defensem3ch/renoise-lame-mp3-encoder/README.md

-# Renoise LAME MP3 Encorder
+# Renoise LAME MP3 Encoder

 Renoise tool to render a project to MP3 using LAME.
 Comes with a GUI similar to the default Renoise rendering tool.